Publications & Reports

-- Consider Nominating a Woman for an AGU Award Suzanne O’Connell breaks down the data from the 2012 Union Honors nomination cycle by gender, comparing the rate of nominations of women, especially for Fellows-granting honors, to the percentage of women AGU Members in this piece we published in our newspaper.
+- Consider Nominating a Woman for an AGU Award Eos Article by Suzanne O’Connell breaks down the data from the 2012 Union Honors nomination cycle by gender, comparing the rate of nominations of women, especially for Fellows-granting honors, to the percentage of women AGU Members in this piece we published in our newspaper.
 (Source: Eos)

 - Avoiding Implicit Bias: Best Practices for Award Selection Committees This AWIS paper is step-by-step guide outlines how to reduce the effect of unconscious associations and/or assumptions on every aspect of the award process, from creating explicit criteria for deciding a winner to reaching out to promoting awareness of the award specifically with underrepresented groups.
 (Source: AWIS in conjunction with ADVANCE and AGU)